 - It is best practice to have information on a webpage rather than within a Word document or PDF when possible.
 We are so used to creating PDFs that we usually do not deeply think about access and effectiveness when creating content.

 - Webpages use Hyper Text Markup Language or HTML, the most accessible format for information on the web.
 After HTML or webpages, in terms of accessibility, MS Office documents are next, then PDF.
 The least accessible type of document is a PDF form.

 - If content needs to be shared as a PDF, some basic steps are required so it is accessible.
 One way involves saving the document properly, followed by checking accessibility in Acrobat Pro.

 - If the source editable file is not available, then it requires remediation (or making the PDF accessible in a PDF editing program) to ensure the information can be accessed by all users.
 You can do this remediation work with Adobe Acrobat Pro DC, submitting re-usable PDFs to the UW-IT Remediation Service or sending the file to a PDF Remediation 3rd Party vendor.

-Not all students who need disability accomodations or assistance register with the DRS office.
-This may be realted to fear, lack of resources, thinking they can do it on their own, or perhaps they are not aware they have a disability.
+Not all students who need disability accommodations or assistance register with the DRS office.
+This may be related to fear, lack of resources, thinking they can do it on their own, or perhaps they are not aware they have a disability.
 Making content as accessible as possible from the start benefits all students, including busy students and English as a second language learners.